jolick/Hacking-Tools-Installer/README.md

 # ParrotSec-Tools-Installer
-Installs PPA and commonly used tools from parrotOS in ubuntu
+Installs PPA and commonly used tools from parrotOS in ubuntu.

+**I strongly suggest you to test in a vm, before running...
+Your os might break**

 # Why
 This script is simply a personal script that installs some default tools like nmap, masscan, etc using parrotOS PPA, this is, adds the tools to apt and then apt installs them.